 - Increase the heat to 120°C (250°F) for 2 hours or until the center of the underside has hardened.

-If this salt dough ornaments recipe was a hit with your kids, give our next family friendly recipe a try: How to Make Homemade Playdough: An Easy DIY Recipe.
+If this salt dough ornaments recipe was a hit with your kids, give our other family-friendly recipes and art projects a try:

 - 10 Everyday Green Living Ideas: Sustainability on a Shoestring Budget